nikhilpandey02/NebulaIQ-Evaluation/nikhilpandey-self-assessment.md

 # Mentorship and Expectations

 - Seek to understand product context, user needs, and business goals.
-- Prefer receiving constructive feedback via email.
+- Prefer receiving feedback directly.
 - Resolve blockers by root cause analysis (RCA) and reverting recent changes if necessary.

 ## Availability and Work Rhythm